nikitayutanov/hielo-template/README.md

 Responsive page built with Mobile First approach using HTML, Sass and JavaScript.

-- Slider with slideshow that stops when user manually switch it.
+- Slider with a slideshow that stops when user manually switch it.
 Slides have parallax effect at scroll.
-- Gallery with image popup at click that implements navigation to next or previous image.
+- Gallery with an image popup at click that implements navigation to next or previous image.
 - Mobile and desktop menu.

 ____